MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/preview-setup-mobile-offline.md

-10. In the **Include [selected entity name] records related to these entities** area, select which related entity relationships to create.
+10. In the **Include [selected entity name] records related to these entities** area, select the related entity relationships.
 You need to have already added the entity you want to create the relationship with.
-For example, if you add want to create a relationship between the Account and Contact entities, you need to add both to this mobile offline profile.
+For example, if you want to add a relationship between the Account and Contact entities, you need to add both to this mobile offline profile.

     For example, if you select **Contact | Field name: Primary contact** this means for every contact, the system will also download the account related to it.

     > [!div class="mx-imgBorder"]
     >![Add entity relationship](media/mol_add_relationship.png "Add entity relationship")

-11. Select the relationships you want to include.
-12. Select **Save** to add the entity to your profile so you can continue editing it.
+11. Select **Save** to add the entity to your profile so you can continue editing it.

 ### Step 2.1: Add users to a mobile offline profile

-Once you have created a mobile offline profile, you can start adding users to the profile and then publish the profile.
-This will make the profile available to your users so they can get the mobile offline experience that you've set-up.
+Once you have created a mobile offline profile, you can start adding users to the profile.
+This will make the profile available to the users so they can get the mobile offline experience that you've set-up.

+A user can only be added to one offline profile at a time.
+Each time a user is added to an offline profile the profile will need to be published again as described in **Step 2.2**.

 > [!NOTE]
 > A user must have a security role that has Read permissions on the mobile offline profile to be able to use their mobile device in offline mode.